PortalSpeedruns/portalDocs/documentation/main/00-introduction.md

 - **Download the [Vault Save] and unzip it into `Source Unpack/portal/SAVE/`**<br>

 Go to the [Keybinds](#keybinds) section of this guide to see the different binds you need to actually start the run.<br>
-Be aware that if you want to skip the Vault, you are required to use [this specific file](#resources-vault-save); making your own file is not allowed.
+Please be aware that if you want to skip the vault, you are required to use [this specific file](#resources-vault-save); making your own file is not allowed.

 - **Download, install and launch [LiveSplit]**<br>

 In LiveSplit, make sure to right click and select the `Edit Splits` option, then click on the `Activate` button to ensure that the autosplitter is active.<br>
 Once you’re done, close the Edit Splits window, then right click the main window again and go to `Compare Against` and choose `Game Time` to select the correct timing method.
 This will ensure that load times are removed from your final time.<br>
-And finally, always make sure to save your splits when you are done using LiveSplit.
+Make sure to always save your splits when you are done using LiveSplit.

 (Linux Installation Guide video can be found **[here](https://www.youtube.com/watch?v=S59-vTgG2yg)**)